 I'm using this time and this amazing platform I've been given to say thank you.
 So often I reflect on what I've done, it can get lost in the process that there are other people in this relationship.
 That I can only do the things I do so long as there are people to receive them.

 For two years I have been figuring out what I'm doing.
 Trial run after trial run of designing a website, writing a blog and trying to figure out what to post on Instagram.
 Trying to find photographers and booking shows.
 Writing music and picking what's good enough to share has all been up to me.
 And I've made mistakes.
-I've posted the wrong edit of a photo, got times mixed up for events and forgotten the words on stage at least once.
-I'm learning and so many of you have been so patient as I iron out the life I'm living and I am so greatly appreciative.
-I can guarantee that I'm learning from my mistakes, just as I can guarantee that I'll make more (and hopefully learn from those as well).
+I've posted the wrong edit of a photo, got times mixed up for events and forgotten the words on stage.
+I'm learning and so many of you have been so patient as I iron out the life I'm living and I am so appreciative.
+I can guarantee that I'm learning from my mistakes, just as I can guarantee that I'll make more.

 I want to thank anyone who over the last two years has liked, followed, subscribed, or shared anything.
 The people who watch every YouTube video and the people who watch only one.
 This thank you is for the people who like and comment on Instagram posts, and put up with my mediocre if not embarrassingly dad-jokey captions.
 You make what I thought was a pipe dream seem possible and I appreciate you so much more for it.